sanskrit/raw_etexts_english/blogs/manasataramgini/2008-05-04_the-battle-with-the-grahin-s.md

 +++
-title = "The battle with thexa0grAhin-s"
+title = "The battle with the grAhin-s"

 +++
 The return to the mantra of skanda suppressed the second grAhin.
 The